 - Each award category is judged separately based on published criteria.
 However, the NASA WVSGC will review all submitted proposals and consider each proposal’s total scores, combined with other considerations, in reaching a final award decision.

 - Each PI may submit no more than one proposal per category.

 - Proposers must be very clear about the goals and objectives (what they propose to do) and the methodology to achieve those goals and objectives (how they plan to execute the project).

-- Please note that all proposals must align with one of the four NASA Mission Directorates.
-(Aeronautics Research, Human Exploration & Operations, Science, and Space Technology).
+- Please note that all proposals must align with one of the five NASA Mission Directorates.
+(Aeronautics Research, Science, Space Technology, Exploration Systems Development, or Space Operations).
 To read about the latest programs and current interests for the Mission Directorates, please click here.
 Failure to clearly indicate the alignment with a NASA Mission Directorate will result in disqualification of the proposal and not being forwarded to the reviewers.